oraffsarah/TheEnvironmentChallengeApp/README.md

 The Environment Challenge: Is a mobile app developed by our team, "Team Everest", using JavaScript React, HTML, CSS and Bootstrap.

 The app accesses our custom online database of challenges through GitHub.
-The user can take on challenges to help improve the environment and earn points while doing so.
+The user can take on challenges to help improve the environment and earn points.

 My Responsibilities:
 Programmed the “Challenges” component.